ashuchris/configure-ad/README.md

 <br />

 <p>
 on the box type " domain admins" and click on check names and then OK.
-This searches for an inbuild group for domain admins.
+This searches for an inbuilt group for domain admins.
 </p>
 <p>
 <img src="https://i.imgur.com/nYRckbC.png"/>